 Pension transfer fees

 There are many reasons for transferring a pension pot into another pension.
 You might find a new provider with lower charges, or one that gives you more control over your funds.
-Perhaps you’re looking for higher or lower levels of risk.
+Perhaps you’re looking for investments that have higher or lower levels of risk.

 Whatever your reason, you might have to pay an exit fee.
 We’ve touched on them above.
 They’re now capped at 1% for savers over 55, and banned in any new plans.
 You should also look to see if you’ll lose any important benefits when you transfer your money from one pension into another.